mirekgab/uniqueArrayList/README.md

 # uniqueArrayList
-an example implementation of how to remove duplicates from the list of arrays
+an example implementation of how to remove duplicates from the ArrayList

 How run:
 1. clone repository: